-Untold History of AI: How Amazon's Mechanical Turkers Got Squeezed Inside the Machine
+Untold History of AI: How Amazon’s Mechanical Turkers Got Squeezed Inside the Machine

 An Amazon manager named Venky Harinarayan came up with a solution.
 His patent described a “hybrid machine/human computing arrangement,” which would break down tasks into small units, or “subtasks” and distribute them to a network of human workers.

-In the case of deleting duplicates, a central computer could divide Amazon’s site into small sections—say, 100 product pages for can-openers—and send the sections to human workers over the Internet.
+In the case of deleting duplicates, a central computer could divide Amazon’s site into small sections—say, 100 product pages for can openers—and send the sections to human workers over the Internet.
 The workers could then identify duplicates in these small units and send their pieces of the puzzle back.

-This distributed system offered a crucial advantage: The workers didn’t have to be centralized in one place, but could instead complete the subtasks on their own personal computers wherever they happened to be, whenever they chose.
+This distributed system offered a crucial advantage: The workers didn’t have to be centralized in one place but could instead complete the subtasks on their own personal computers wherever they happened to be, whenever they chose.
 Essentially, what Harinaryran developed was an effective way to distribute low-skill yet difficult-to-automate work to a broad network of humans who could work in parallel.

 The method proved so effective in Amazon’s internal operations, Jeff Bezos decided this system could be sold as a service to other companies.
 Bezos turned Harinaryan’s technology into a marketplace for laborers.
 There, businesses that had tasks that were easy for humans (but hard to automate) could be matched with a network of freelance workers, who would do the tasks for small amounts of money.